mahyahhp/life-in-the-uk-test/README.md

     * debate important national issues
 * As well as getting the right to vote, people on the electoral register are randomly selected to serve on a jury.
 Anyone who is on the electoral register and is aged **18 to 70** can be asked to do this.
 * In November 2012, the public elected Police and Crime Commissioners (PCCs) in England and Wales.
 * canvassing: members of political parties who are handing out leaflets in the street or by knocking on people’s doors and asking for their support or to persuade people to vote for their candidates.
+Persuade people to vote for the party they represent.
+* The Monarch has ceremonial roles such as appointing the government and the opening of the new parliamentary session each year.
+On this occasion the Monarch makes a speech which summarises the government’s policies for the year ahead.
+All Acts of Parliament are made in her/his name.